txstc55/voronoi-minesweep/readme.md

 ``
 make
 ``

 And you should get the playble binary file

+You will first be asked to choose a mode.
+Please only enter 'g' or some other character (just one character) to pick mode.
+Then you will be asked to enter the number of cells and the number of mines.
+Please be a rational person and enter a number not something else or you will crush the game.

 ## The Idea
 *"Sometimes, the simplest ideas can be really hard to implement"* -- By myself